 Unfortunately there is no Energy Star tax credit for storm windows.
 However this may soon change as it is currently being discussed.
 Window makers do not want this to happen.
 They hope storm windows will disappear and they almost are.
-You can help by sending a copy and paste letter to the EPA.

 All Storm Windows Must Match the Window Shape

 Two beautiful Italianate houses, built by the same builder are located next door to each other.

 Both have beautiful arched Italianate windows and both have storm windows painted to match the sash correctly.